Golden Gate Bridge, San Francisco

 Visiting the world famous Golden Gate Bridge is a unique experience for everyone.
 Whether you drive, walk, bike, or just want to take a look…you can’t come to San Francisco without visiting this internationally recognized symbol.

-The term ‘golden gate’ in the famous Golden Gate Bridge refers to the golden gate strait, the entrance to San Francisco Bay from the Pacific Ocean, and that is the reason the bridge is called the Golden Gate Bridge.
-The bridge was not named for it’s color and has always been painted orange vermilion, or “international orange”.
-The bridge was built to connect the city of San Francisco on the northern tip of the San Francisco Peninsula to Marin County.
+The term ‘golden gate’ in the famous Golden Gate Bridge refers to the golden gate strait, the entrance to San Francisco Bay from the Pacific Ocean, and that is the reason The Mighty Task is Done!

 By Joseph P. Strauss, Chief Engineer